Akure Ondo State, Nigeria Travel Guide

 Refrain from walking alone after dark in any area.

-When using local transport selections like 'Keke Napep' or shared cabs, confirming your place with the driver and possibly a local passenger helps ensure you can be found on the correct route and prevents miscommunication.
+When using local transport options like 'Keke Napep' or shared taxis, confirming your destination with the driver and possibly a local passenger helps ensure you are located on the correct route and prevents miscommunication.